Feature Selection and CNN

 Conclusion

-In this tutorial you built a 1D CNN to predict bank customer satisfaction from 370 raw features.
-After removing constant, quasi-constant, and duplicate features, the dataset shrank to 256 informative columns.
-Trained on 60,816 samples for 10 epochs, the model achieved ~96% accuracy on the held-out test set, with training and validation curves tracking closely throughout.
+In this blog, we built a 1D CNN to predict bank customer satisfaction from 370 raw features.
+We removed constant, quasi-constant, and duplicate features, which shrank the dataset to 256 useful columns.
+We trained on 60,816 samples for 10 epochs, and the model reached about 96% accuracy on the held-out test set.
+The training and validation curves tracked closely throughout.

 Key takeaways:

-- Feature selection (variance thresholding and duplicate removal) cut 370 features to 256 without sacrificing predictive power.
-Smaller inputs mean faster training and less overfitting risk.
+- Feature selection (variance thresholding and duplicate removal) cut 370 features to 256 without losing predictive power.
+Smaller inputs mean faster training and less risk of overfitting.

-- 1D CNNs can classify structured tabular data by treating each feature as a channel in a sequence; recurrent layers are not required for this task.
+- 1D CNNs can classify structured tabular data by treating each feature as a step in a sequence.
+We do not need recurrent layers for this task.

-StandardScaleris essential before feeding tabular data to a CNN.
-Unnormalized large-magnitude features would dominate the convolutional filters.
+StandardScaleris a must before we feed tabular data to a CNN.
+Without it, large-value features would dominate the filters.

 Next steps: